oneill-aoifesarah/hangman-portfolio-project/README.md

 10. Once this is selected, I then searched for my github repository name, and connected to the correct repository.
 11. Then I scrolled down, here there were two options.
  - The first option being to enable automatic deployment, which means that Heroku will rebuild the app every time I pushed a change to github.
- - The other option being to manually deploy, which is the choice I went for initally, however automatic deployments were selected following this to make it easier.
+ - The other option being to manually deploy, which is the choice I went for initially, however automatic deployments were selected following this to make it easier.
 12. When all the code is received from github there is a view button that it a link to the running app, I clicked this to make sure everything was running as expected.

 Go back to [Table of contents](#table-of-contents)